 - South Asia, Pakistan

 Since 2008 Pakistan’s economy has been shadowing the global economic meltdown; populations at the bottom of the pyramid face many challenges, including increasing inflation, rising energy and commodity prices, and general economic underdevelopment.

 To help clients deal with this, Kashf Foundation ensures that clients have continuous access to financial services despite the instability in the macro and micro economy.
 This has been done by focusing credit on productive purposes, reducing loan overlap, assessing the debt capacity of clients prior to disbursements, and adjusting the credit methodology to increase loan productivity.

-Kashf Foundation follows a micro-finance plus approach, i.e. offering a suite of complementary financial and non-financial services to its client base.
-Upon the application for a loan with Kashf, its business development officers undertake a mandatory one-on-one Basic Financial Literacy session with all applicants.
-Next, the client undergoes a loan screening process strongly focused upon ensuring the loans are used for productive purposes, including an appraisal of the client’s business.
-The major loan product is the productive loan (up to US$ 570) for expanding and building economic opportunities.
-Additionally, Kashf Foundation provides its clients with the following services: Systemized Financial Education training, Gender Training, Social Sensitization through community theatre performances, and Business Incubation services.
+Kashf Foundation follows a micro-finance plus approach, offering a suite of complementary financial and non-financial services to its client base.
+Upon the application for a loan with Kashf, its business development officers undertake a mandatory one-on-one basic financial literacy session.
+Next, the client undergoes a loan screening process strongly focused on ensuring the loans are used for productive purposes, including an appraisal of the client’s business.
+The major loan product is the productive loan (up to $570) to expand and build economic opportunities.
+Additionally, Kashf Foundation provides its clients with the following services: systemized financial education training, gender training, social sensitization through community theatre performances, and business incubation services.
 These services are free and clients can opt into any of these programmes.